-Students in grades 11 and 12 who are in good academic standing and have a GPA of 2.0 or better, will attend the Bay Arenac ISD Career Center where academic credits are earned along with skilled trades.
-Guidelines and information about this program are available in the office.
+Students in grades 11 and 12 who are caught up on all credits will attend the Bay Arenac ISD Career Center where academic credits are earned along with skilled trades.
+Guidelines and information about this program are available from our college and career counselor or at baisd.net.